RKThirteen/DevSchoolProject/homework/src/main/resources/README.md

 - use postman collection request chaining feature: pass a response parameter to the next request automatically instead of doing it manually
 - test the business logic (the services)

-You have to think of a way to design the database and apis.
-Feel free to create/add any validation you like in backend.
-You should prepare also a postman collection which will contain all your created endpoints.

-Echipe:
-1. Larisa Tirziu - Sebastian Ion
-2. Stefana Nistor - Dragos Sofia
-3. Iulia Moisa - Stefan Sandor
-4. Ruxandra Iliescu - Razvan Velciu
-5. Catalin Balea - Ionut Hodoroaga
-6. Eduard Barbu - Iulian Neacsu